SGrondin/bottleneck/README.md

 limiter.currentReservoir()
 .then((reservoir) => console.log(reservoir));
 ```
 Returns a promise that returns the current reservoir value.

 ### stop()

 The `stop()` method is used to safely shutdown a limiter.
-It prevents any new jobs from being added to the limiter and waits for all Executing jobs to complete.
+It prevents any new jobs from being added to the limiter and waits for all `EXECUTING` jobs to complete.

 ```js
 limiter.stop(options)